-1. Broken office supplies.
-Those broken pencils and empty ink pens are a nuisance.
+Broken office supplies.
+Those broken pencils, stop and start ink pens and are a nuisance.
 Throw them out, all of them and invest in a brand new package of matching pens or pencils.

-3. Business cards.
+Business cards.
 Why are you keeping that stack of business cards you’ve collected over the last 5 years?
-Unless the cards are organized, or you have some sort of business card art project planned, toss them.
+Unless the cards are organized, or you have an art project planned, toss them.
 It is highly unlikely that in 20 years, when you actually need a new roof, you will be able to locate that card for the hot roofing contractor you met.
 (It is also unlikely he will still be hot in 20 years.)
 Let it go.

-8. Shoes.
+Shoes.
 I’ve seen a lot of messy offices and believe it or not, shoes have a way of collecting.
-Take those uncomfortable shoes home, you know the ones you wore for just two hours.
+Take those uncomfortable shoes, that you wore for just two hours, home.
 Better yet, take them to a consignment store!

 Food containers.
 I love that you are bringing your lunch to work, but after the $200 investment in containers, now stacked under your desk, you may not be saving as much money as you think.

 Excess photos, notes and other keepsakes.
 It’s an office, make sure it looks like one.
 A photo of your nephew is good, 20 photos of your nephew and his drawings, collected over the last 5 years, is excessive.
 Clean it up.